maxofn/ESA_GAS/README.md

 ### Acknowledgements

-We express our gratitude to the organizers for this inspiring competition and extend our congratulations to all participating and prize-winning teams.
+We express our gratitude to the organizers for this competition and extend our congratulations to all participating and prize-winning teams.

 ## Description of the Approach